-2 Units: 27 hours of lecture, 27 hours of lab, per term, LR, DG, CSU
+2 Units: 27 hours of lecture, 27 hours of lab, per term, LR, DG, CSU Prerequisite: ADJUS-121; Under PC 29800, three groups of people are prohibited from owning or acquiring guns: convicted felons, anyone convicted of specific misdemeanors, and narcotic drug addicts.

-Prerequisite: ADJUS-121; Under PC 29800, three groups of people are prohibited from owning or acquiring guns: convicted felons, anyone convicted of specific misdemeanors, and narcotic drug addicts.
 This course is an introduction to firearm use and safety as it relates to peace officer training.
-The course will review statutes and case laws relating to the use of lethal and non-lethal weapons; legal and moral aspects of using reasonable force; methods of arrest; proper and safe handling of lethal and non-lethal weapons; legal and moral aspects of using weapons; and professional conviction prohibits enrollment.
+The course will review statutes and case laws relating to the use of lethal and non-lethal weapons; legal and moral aspects of using reasonable force; methods of arrest; proper and safe handling of lethal and non-lethal weapons; legal and moral aspects of using weapons; and professional and personal obligation of the peace officer to society.
+Felony conviction prohibits enrollment.